 Additionally, complaints may be filed against governmental bodies if requestors believe they are being overcharged for a copy or inspection of public information.
 The attorney general promulgates cost rules regarding the charges and methods of calculations.
 These rules are mandatory for all governmental bodies, except to the extent that other laws establish charges for specific kinds of information.

 A complaint of overcharges must be filed no later than ten business days after the requestor knows of the occurrence of the alleged overcharge.
 Be sure to include a copy of the original request and any correspondence from the governmental body stating the charges.
-Complaints may be sent directly to the Cost Rules Administrator of the Open Records Division.
+Complaints may be sent directly to the Education and Enforcement Section of the Open Records Division.

 The Open Meetings Act provides that meetings of governmental bodies must be open to the public except for expressly authorized executive sessions.
 The Act also provides that the public must be given notice of the time, place, and subject matter of meetings of governmental bodies.